A logarithmic bound for the chromatic number of the associahedron: The Proof

-We now turn our attention to cases (4) and (5).
-Consider any subgraph $S$ of $T$, and let $\hat{H}$ be a connected component of $\hat{S}$.
-Note that $\hat{H}$ is a rooted sub-binary tree (i.e.~every node has degree at most three; see Figure~\ref{fig:dual_subforest}).
+We now turn our attention to cases (d) and (e).
+Consider any subgraph $S$ of $T$, and let $\hat{H}$ be a connected component of $\widehat{S}$.
+Note that $\hat{H}$ is a rooted sub-binary tree (that is, every node has degree at most three; see Figure~\ref{fig:dual_subforest}).
 Let $\tilde{H}$ be the tree obtained from $\hat{H}$ as follows (see Figure~\ref{fig:lr_labeling} and~\ref{fig:reduced_dualtree}).
 First, if the root $r$ of $\hat{H}$ has exactly two children then add a new node $\tilde{r}$ incident only to $r$ and reroot at $\tilde{r}$.
-Next, suppress all nodes of degree exactly two to obtain a rooted binary tree.
-We call $\tilde{H}$ the {\em reduced tree} of $\hat{H}$.
+Next, suppress each node of degree exactly two (that is, contract one edge incident to the node).
+We obtain a rooted binary tree $\tilde{H}$ called the \defn{reduced tree} of $\hat{H}$.